team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 - Format Indicator

 ### Technologies
-Insert all the technologies used to build our system here (dbs, frameworks, data sources, system management)
+The following is a list of the used technologies:

 #### Java
 * Java 17
 * Spring boot 2.7.5